Skip to content

 3 min read

 OPTICS (Ordering Points To Identify the Clustering Structure) is a density-based clustering algorithm similar to DBSCAN clustering.
-Unlike DBSCAN which struggles with varying densities OPTICS can detect clusters of different densities and hierarchical structures.
-This makes it highly effective for l
+Unlike DBSCAN which struggles with varying densities.
+OPTICS does not directly assign clusters but instead creates a reachability plot which visually represents cluster

 4 min read